 Then it was massage time.
 Rasa was the perfect masseuse and for once, I could feel myself truly relaxing.

 Finally it was time for the mud décolletage and footbath treatment.
 Mud from the Latvian marshes which is rich in minerals and vitamins was slathered all over our faces and neck and we sat and relaxed with our feet in soothing, warm water for about 10 minutes before heading to the shower to wash it off.
 The skin felt toned and tightened and absolutely fabulous!

 Would I do it again?
 Yes.
 Definitely.
-I have to admit I loved every minute (even the naked bit which I wasn’t expecting!).
+I have to admit I loved every minute (even the naked bit which I wasn’t expecting!)
 There were only 4 other people at the banya that morning which helped with the feeling of space and exclusivity.
 It was great to have others there to chat too about the experience as it was the first time for everyone.

 If you don’t fancy mixed bathing, the Banya offers single sex sessions.
-See their website for details.

 And before you leave, you MUST try the food – absolutely delicious.